Martin-Milbradt/obsidian-cycle-checkboxes/README.md

 This is a plugin for Obsidian (https://obsidian.md).

 It has more functionality than the basic functions `Toggle checkbox status` and `Cycle bullet/checkbox`.
-It allows you to define a custom list of checkboxes to be cycled and also to cylcle backwards.
+It allows you to define a custom list of checkboxes to be cycled and also to cycle backwards.

 ## How to use